 If you have no Christmas shopping done and pretty much no time to spare, might I suggest you throw a cookie decorating party for six 12-year olds?
 This is the second year we’ve hosted it, and it’s pretty smooth sailing once you figure out some short cuts.

 I definitely suggest having everything ready before the guests arrive.
-Plastic tablecloths from the dollar store keep things inexpensive and make for an easy cleanup.
+Plastic tablecloths keep things inexpensive and make for an easy cleanup.

 These little plastic cups make the decorating easy and less messy than the sprinkle caps that come on the original containers.
 Whatever’s leftover just goes back in the container.